Professor Claudio Radaelli

 Apart from learning and regulation, I also have an interest in research design.
 Dr. Theofanis Exadaktlylos and I published a large co-edited volume on Research Design in European Studies, looking at how to establish the causal effects of European Union public policy and politics on domestic political systems (Palgrave, 2012).
 With two oustadning Swiss colleagues, Prof. Fabrizio Gilardi and Dr. Martino Maggetti, I authored a book on Research Design in the Social Sciences (Sage, Dec.
 2012).
 Recently I also worked on the topic of governance architectures, with a special issue on the Lisbon Agenda of the European Union (Journal of European Public Policy, 2011, co-edited with Professor Susana Borras).
 With Susana we engaged in a research programme on modes of governance in Europe, publishing policy-relevant articles for the Swedish Centre for European Policy Studies and later in academic journals and books.

 An important part of my professional life is the European Journal of Political Research, the flagship journal of the European Consortium for Political Research, ranked 8th in political science.
 The journal is currently coedited by Professor Yannis Papadopolous (Lausanne) and me.
-I will hand over the Ejpr co-editorship to Cas Mudde (UGA) in June 2015.
+I handed over the Ejpr co-editorship to Cas Mudde (UGA) in July 2015.

 In terms of teaching, this year I convene the core Modules we offer in the MA in European Politics and a third-year module on Markets, Regulation and Europeanization (POL3081).
 I also contribute to our Masters in Public Administration with a Module on Regulatory Reform: Analysis and Practice which is taught in Spring.